Louis Hirshman: Training in art and brief career in filmmaking

 Hirshman left school at the end of 10th grade and started doing art professionally in 1920.
-While little is known about his artistic activities during the decade, at some point Hirshman received a grant from the Barnes Foundation, an art institute in Philadelphia, to study art in Paris, as well as in Italy.
-He also attended the Pennsylvania Academy of Fine Arts in Philadelphia.
-A lover of movies—the Marx Brothers and Charlie Chaplin would later become subjects of his witty constructions–-Hirshman co-founded the avant-garde Cinema Crafters of Philadelphia in 1928.
+Little is known about his artistic activities during the decade, however, The Philadelphia Inquirer stated that at some point Hirshman received a grant from the Barnes Foundation, an art institute in Philadelphia, to study art in Paris as well as in Italy.
+He also attended the Pennsylvania Academy of the Fine Arts in Philadelphia.
+A lover of movies, the Marx Brothers and Charlie Chaplin would later become subjects of his witty constructions.
+Hirshman co-founded the avant-garde Cinema Crafters of Philadelphia in 1928.
 In 1930, Hirshman, taking on the nom de plume of Hershell Louis, and several colleagues made the experimental film Story of a Nobody, in which the camera takes the subjective view of an invisible protagonist.
 It has since been hailed as one of the first examples of avant-garde filmmaking in the US.
 The only copy, archived at the Museum of Modern Art in New York, deteriorated and was discarded in 1956.